Lanžhot: History

 The first written mention of Lanžhot is from 1384.

 Transport

-The D2 motorway passes through Lanžhot.
-On the Czech-Slovak border are two road border crossings and one rail border crossing.
+The D2 motorway runs through Lanžhot.
+On the Czech–Slovak border are two road border crossings and one rail border crossing.

 Sights

-Lanžhot is poor in monuments.
-The only protected cultural monuments are two homesteads from the second half of the 20th century and a statue of a Red Army soldier from 1953.
+The only protected cultural monuments in Lanžhot are two homesteads from the second half of the 20th century and a statue of a Red Army soldier from 1953.

 The main landmark is the Church of the Exaltation of the Holy Cross.
 There was an old church, which was completely rebuilt in 1893.
 Only the sacristy, the chancel and the ascent to the bell tower remained from the old church.